CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 Once we understand that TS infers meaning from relational curvature, we can **pre‑engineer the geometry TS is likely to travel**.

 This is offline mapping — not training.
+Meaning geometry can be engineered, shared, and studied as its own artifact — independent of any specific TS implementation.

 ### 6.1 Small Applications → Small Geometry